ChilloutCharles/BrainFlowsIntoVRChat/README.md

 | BFI/NeuroFB/RelaxRight | Right Excited to Relaxed | Float | [-1.0, 1.0] |
 | BFI/NeuroFB/RelaxAvg | Excited to Relaxed | Float | [-1.0, 1.0] |

-These are the same Neurofeedback scores remapped to positive floats for easier use with prefabs, animations, and avatar smoothing
+These are the same Neurofeedback scores remapped to the positive 0 to 1 range for cases where it may be required.
 | Parameter | Description | Type | Range |
 | ------ | ----- | ----- | ----- |
 | BFI/NeuroFB/FocusLeftPos | Left Unfocused to Focused | Float | [0.0, 1.0] |